amarihoo/simulation/README.md

 code has only been tested in ROS Dev Studio

-** note that all relevant work is in the scripts folder.
+** note that all relevant work is in the scripts folder: -demo.py is complete adaptation, -test.py for simulation tests